-Based on the best-selling Australian novel by Marele Day, Lambs of God is a new original series by Foxtel, which features an all-star cast and is set to premiere on FOX Showcase this July.
+Based on the best-selling Australian novel by Marele Day, Lambs of God is a new original miniseries, which features an all-star cast.
 It tells an epic and fantastical tale of faith, love, and redemption — and it all begins with three nuns living in seclusion on an isolated island.

 Lambs of God TV Preview

 Lamb’s of God revolves around three nuns, each a generation apart, who are living in seclusion on an isolated island.
 The three women spend their days living a seemingly harmonious and quiet life inside a dilapidated monastery, where they work, pray, knit, and tell each other fairy tale stories.
 While it seems as though they’ve been forgotten by the rest of the world, an ambitious young priest named Father Ignatius suddenly arrives on a mission from the Church.

 The miniseries was recently screened in the official competition at Series Mania in France, and eventually drew praise from critics and audiences alike.
 One reviewer even described it as ‘the best series of the official competition’.
 That said, it looks like Foxtel has another success on their hands with this new original mini-series set to premiere next month.